Controversies surrounding the Society of Saint Pius X: Paul Touvier

-On 24 May 1989, Paul Touvier, a former secret police official for Petain's Government, was arrested in a Society priory in Nice.
-The SSPX stated at the time that Touvier had no link to the Society and had been allowed to stay at the Priory as "an act of charity to a homeless man".
+On 24 May 1989, Paul Touvier, a former secret police official for the Petain's Government, was arrested in a Society priory in Nice.
+The SSPX stated at the time that Touvier had no link to the Society, and had been allowed to stay at the Priory as "an act of charity to a homeless man".
 In 1994, Touvier was sentenced to life imprisonment for the 1944 summary execution of seven Jews at Rillieux-la-Pape.
 The massacre was a reprisal for the French Resistance's killing of Petain's propaganda minister Philippe Henriot.
-On his death in 1996, a Requiem Mass for the repose of Touvier's soul was offered by Father Philippe Laguérie, an SSPX priest who was then the Rector of the Parisian church of St Nicolas du Chardonnet.
+On his death in 1996, a Requiem Mass for the repose of Touvier's soul was offered by Father Philippe Laguérie, an SSPX priest who was then Rector of the Parisian Church of Saint-Nicolas-du-Chardonnet.
 Like Fr.
 Aulagnier, however, Fr.
-Laguerie subsequently left the Society and founded the Institute of the Good Shepherd with Papal approval.
+Laguerie subsequently left the Society and founded the Institute of the Good Shepherd with papal approval.

+Leon Degrelle

+Abbe Beauvais, who served as the SSPX priest and pastor of Saint-Nicolas-du-Chardonnet from 2003 to 2014, publicly praises Catholic Rexist Party founder and Waffen-SS officer Leon Degrelle.
+Degrelle had a lengthy postwar career in Spain under Francisco Franco, where he was allowed to promote Nazi ideology, Catholic integrism, and Holocaust denial.
+Abbe Beauvais also quotes approvingly from Degrelle’s book Burning Souls as an inspirational source in an editorial found in the SSPX publication, Le Chardonnet.

 Southern Poverty Law Center report

 The SSPX was also accused of antisemitism in a 2006 report on Traditionalist Catholicism published by the legal advocacy organization Southern Poverty Law Center.
-Defenders of the SSPX have strongly criticised the report and accused the SPLC of using accusations of anti-Semitism as a means of "silencing opponents of liberalism."

 Newsletters and websites

 The Society was reported to have perpetuated the Jewish deicide and Jewish world domination plot canards in its official newsletters and on several of its international websites (although the offending websites have been removed since the controversy surrounding the bishops' reinstatement).

-The website of the SSPX in the United States carried a 1997 The Angelus article titled "The Mystery of the Jewish People in History" which the Overland Express of Melbourne said "methodically repeats every slur of medieval anti-Semitism."
+The website of the SSPX in the United States carried a 1997 article from The Angelus titled "The Mystery of the Jewish People in History" which the Overland Express of Melbourne said "methodically repeats every slur of medieval anti-Semitism."
 The piece was written by British priests Michael Crowdy and Kenneth Novak.

 The Angelus Press

 SSPX's The Angelus is known to sell antisemitic publications in their bookstores such as "Liberalism Is a Sin" by Fr.
 Félix Sardà y Salvany, "The Jews" by Hilaire Beloc, "Freemasonry unmasked" by Monsignor George Dillon, "The Mystery of Freemasonry Unveiled", "The Protocols of the Elders of Zion", and "The Kingship of Christ and Organized Naturalism" by the Rev. Denis Fahey C.S.Sp.
+The Angelus Press also sells a book published by the Society entitled Christian Warfare, which recommends under the heading of “Good Reading Material” the works of Fr.
+Denis Fahey and Leon de Poncins, known antisemitic writers who spread Jewish Bolshevik conspiracy theories in the 20th century.